Noonan syndrome is a disease that can be passed down through families (inherited). It causes many parts of the body to develop abnormally.

 - Webbed and short-appearing neck

 The health care provider will perform a physical exam.
-This may show signs of congenital heart disease (especially pulmonary stenosis
+This may show signs of heart problems the infant had from birth.
+These may include pulmonary stenosis

 Tests depend on the symptoms, but may include: